Cacananta/california-surf-report/my-app/README.md

+# California Surf Report Application

+This application was created in 72 hours as part of a curriculum challenge and was a ton of fun!

+Select the county in California you wish to see the surf forecast for.

+After selecting a county, a list of surf spots will populate in the second drop-down menu.

+Select your surf spot to see the current day's forecast!
+Unfortunately, not all surf spots are maintained on a daily basis.

+This application uses SpitCast's API.
+Learn more at www.spitcast.com.

+## Using the Application

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>